Guidance for staff on student administration and support

 An inclusive approach encourages a sense of belonging in students: the learning environment takes account of their needs and recognises the diversity they bring as a strength.

-The Centre for Teaching and Learning will launch an online inclusive teaching practice course in Michaelmas term 2020.
+The Centre for Teaching and Learning launched the Introduction to Inclusive Teaching online course in Michaelmas term 2020.

 The tutorial system lends itself to responding to individual students’ aptitudes, learning needs, and prior experience.
 In this context reasonable adjustments for disabled students can be made as a natural part of the personalised provision made in tutorials.

 Reasonable adjustments must also be made to lectures for students with a Student Support Plan.
 This can include: use of lecture capture, permission to record teaching sessions, access to teaching materials in advance, provision of materials in electronic formats for those who need alternative formats.
 There are now digital platforms available at Oxford to ensure that the most common adjustments to teaching can be delivered effectively and efficiently, and made available to all students.
 The Canvas virtual learning environment can be used to provide teaching materials in advance in electronic format, the Replay Service provides lecture capture for those departments or lecturers who opt-in, and the new ORLO service enables readings lists to be digitised, making it straightforward to find the full electronic text online or physical text in Oxford libraries.

 Colleges, departments and faculties are responsible for identifying any anticipatory steps they could take to remove the need for individual adjustments and promote inclusive practice.
 The Centre for Teaching and Learning offers guidance and examples of best practice on creating accessible tutorials, lectures and laboratory practicals.